Finding the Right Contractor

 Then follow up with your due diligence, says Holmes.
 Good referrals alone are “not enough,” he says.
 “Just because a friend liked the contractor doesn’t mean they’re for you.
 But that’s a good starting point.”

 Another promising sign is when two sources recommend the same pro.
 When Norm Abram, the master carpenter of “This Old House,” needed someone to retrofit a home with air conditioning, he asked one of the show’s contractors for a recommendation.

 Tip 3: Find a Good Match

 Interviewing a professional contractor is like dating, Holmes says.
 You want to get to know the person.
-Ask about his or her experience, life history, specialties, and what work he or she really loves to do.
+Ask about their experience, life history, specialties, and what work they love to do.

-At various points during the job, the work has to be inspected, and you want to be there for each of these milestones.
+At various points during the job, the work is inspected.
+The goal is to make the home look new again.
+You’ll want to be there for each of these milestones.
 Mention this before you hire.
-“Any contactor who says ‘I don’t want you there,’ you don’t want to deal with them,” Holmes says.
+“Any contractor who says ‘I don’t want you there,’ you don’t want to deal with them,” Holmes says.